 - Similarly, if you already had malware on your device, your keystrokes could be logged and passwords exposed.

-Two factor authentication means a second method of verification is needed to log in to your accounts, in addition to your username and password.
+Two-factor authentication means a second method of verification is needed to log in to your accounts.
+This is in addition to your username and password.
 This is usually something you have – meaning to log in you need something you know (password) and something you have.

 The “something you have” is often a code generated on a token that you keep with you.
-When you’re ready to log in you press a button on your token and it displays a unique code which will only work for a short period of time (like 30 seconds).
+When you’re ready to log in you press a button on your token and it displays a unique code.
+This will only work for a short period of time (~ 30 seconds).
 You enter this in a separate field when logging in.
-Once it’s been used, or once the time elapses, the code generated by the token no longer works and you must generate a new one the next time you need to log in.
+Once it’s been used, or once the time elapses, the code generated by the token no longer works.
+From here, you must generate a new one the next time you need to log in.

-Using two factor authentication greatly increases the security of your account.
-Even if a cyber criminal knows your password, they still won’t have a chance of logging in unless they can steal your token or phone as well.
+Using two-factor authentication greatly increases the security of your account.
+Even if a cyber criminal knows your password, they still won’t have a chance of logging in.
+This is the case unless they can steal your token or phone as well.

 Get more cyber security tips!